siqiang-ng/tp/docs/DeveloperGuide.md

 **Sort command**

-The `sort` command allows a user to sort the current person list in alphabetical order permanently.
-Contacts that are being added to the list later will not be sorted and added to the end of the list.
+The `sort` command allows a user to sort the current person list in alphanumerical order.

 - How is SortContactCommand executed
     1. The command is passed into `LogicManager`